-An Investment Policy Statement (IPS).
+Investment Policy Statement (IPS)

+An IPS is not about predicting markets.
 It is about defining how decisions are made before uncertainty appears.

-What Is an Investment Policy Statement?
+What is an Investment Policy Statement?

 An Investment Policy Statement (IPS) is a written document that outlines how a portfolio is managed.